San Francisco Symphony

 FOR IMMEDIATE RELEASE / April 7, 2014

-TED HEARNE SELECTED AS THIRD ANNUAL NEW VOICES COMPOSER
+TED HEARNE SELECTED AS THIRD NEW VOICES COMPOSER

 Michael Tilson Thomas, Boosey & Hawkes, New World Symphony, and San Francisco Symphony continue initiative with emerging composers

 SAN FRANCISCO, April 7 – Conductor Michael Tilson Thomas, publishing company Boosey & Hawkes, the New World Symphony, and the San Francisco Symphony today announced composer Ted Hearne as the third New Voices composer.
 A recipient of the Gaudeamus Prize; ASCAP’s Leonard Bernstein Award and Morton Gould Award; fellowships from the Barlow Endowment, the Fromm Music Foundation, and the American Academy of Arts and Letters; and two residencies at the MacDowell Colony, Ted Hearne has captured the attention of the classical, pop, and rock worlds.
 His collaborations with ensembles such as the Los Angeles Philharmonic, the Brooklyn Philharmonic, the International Contemporary Ensemble (ICE), and artists like Erykah Badu have earned him praise from musicians and critics.
 Also a singer, Hearne has been called a “vocal hellion” by Time Out Chicago, and The Los Angeles Times has said, “No single artist embodies the post-genre Brooklyn scene, but Hearne may be its most zealous auteur.”

 Commenting on the choice of the next New Voices composer Tilson Thomas said, “Ted Hearne is an exciting young composer, his music often combining various musical traditions and styles.
 I look forward to working with him in a variety of new commissions and settings on both coasts.”